Javingka/cardano-node-notes/plutus-playground/plutus-code/code disection/contracts/firstContract.md

     logInfo @String $ "collected gifts"                                                              -- Log information
 ```

-Notice how we start calling information about unspended transactions of a `Ledger.Addres` here with the name of `scrAddress`.
+Notice how we start calling information about unspended transactions of an Addrees (of type `Ledger.Addres` ) here with the name of `scrAddress`.

 Those transactions are scripts, coded to perform a validation, in this specific example the validation will always pass.

 `let orefs   = fst <$> Map.toList utxos` iterate over the UTXOs getting the values (rememeber the value are maps or dictionaries with currency symbol as a key and the amount of that currency as the value) of each utxo. so `orefs` is a list of mapped currencies ammounts ready to be expended.

+---

 ### endpoints
 ```haskell